Campus Improvement Plan

 Evaluation Data Sources: Multiple measures

-Staff Responsible for Monitoring: Administration, Teachers, CAIS, Interventionist, Associate teacher
+Staff Responsible for Monitoring: MCL, Interventionist, Admin, teachers

 Title I: